edwin7026/py8085/CONTRIBUTING.md

 Note: You can have either a patch or minor or major update.
 Note: In case of a conflict, the maintainers will decide the final version to be assigned.

-Report bugs using Github's `issues <https://github.com/edwin7026/py8085/issues>`_
+Report bugs using Github's [issues](<https://github.com/edwin7026/py8085/issues>)

 ------------------------------------------------------------------------------------

 We use GitHub issues to track public bugs.
-Report a bug by `opening a new issue <https://github.com/edwin7026/py8085/issues/new>`_  it's that easy!
+Report a bug by [opening a new issue](<https://github.com/edwin7026/py8085/issues/new>).
+It's that easy!

 Write bug reports with detail, background, and sample code
 ----------------------------------------------------------